 Full power heat is radiated from the bake burners in the bottom of the oven cavity and is circulated with natural airflow.
 This function is recommended for single rack baking.
 Many cookbooks contain recipes to be cooked in the conventional manner.
 Conventional baking is suitable for dishes that require a high temperature.
 Use this setting for baking and casseroles.

 To Use BAKE Function

 - 1. Arrange the oven rack in the desired position before turning oven on. - 2.
 Close the door. - 3.
-Set the oven temperature control knob to desired temperature.
+Set the oven selector to BAKE and the temperature control knob to desired temperature.